 Just took my first 5mg dose of Eliquis 3 hours ago.
 Developed mild headache.
 Should this be cause for concern?
 At which point should it be checked?

-Chia seeds: There have been reports of chia seeds when eaten in large quantities may cause "blood thinning" or increase bleeding risks.
-Eliquis may cause increase of bleeding risks.
+Chia seeds: There has been reports of chia seeds when eaten in large quantities may cause "blood thinning" or increase in bleeding risks.
+Eliquis may cause an increase in bleeding risks.
 Thus, consume chia seeds in moderation and be on the lookout for any signs or symptoms of bleeding from Eliquis. ...Read more

 Eliquis: There should be no meaningful changeGet a more detailed answer ›